Starspots due to large-scale vortices in rotating turbulent convection: Results

-The influence of the cyclones and anticyclones on the net helicity, important for the amplification of the magnetic field, is either close to zero (cyclones) or to decrease the net helicity (anti-cyclones).
-This would imply that the magnetic field amplification would be equally or even more difficult in the regions of the vortices; this picture, however, may be complicated by the presence of strong horizontal motions present in these structures, that might amplify the magnetic field simply by their capability for advecting the field lines.
+The net helicity, which is important for the amplification of the magnetic field, will be influenced differently by cyclones and anti-cyclones.
+Anti-cyclones will decrease the net helicity, while the effect of cyclones will be close to zero.
+This seems to imply that the magnetic field amplification would be equally or even more difficult in the regions of the vortices; this picture, however, may be complicated by the presence of strong large-scale horizontal motions present in these structures, that might amplify the magnetic field simply by their capability for advecting the field lines.